JWLBOYCE/Personal-Financial-Analysis/README.md

 - Summary dashboard tab with pie and bar charts
 - Basic admin tools for editing keyword mappings used during categorisation
 - Simple password-protected login screen (configured via `.env`)
+- Export the monthly summary to a CSV file

 ## Demo Mode